 Make sure that you apply the waterproofing material when the tent is completely dry.
-Just as paint will only stick to a clean, dry surface, waterproof coating will only hold fast on a dry tent.
+Just as paint will only stick to a clean, dry surface, the waterproof coating will only hold fast on a dry tent.
 That's why it's too late to apply the coating when you're lying in the tent and begin to feel the rain coming down.
-Make sure that you do not dry the tent in a drying machine, as this can weaken the waterproof quality and overall durability of the tent.
+Make sure you do not dry the tent in a drying machine, as this can weaken the waterproof quality and overall durability of the tent.

 Tips to Keep the Tent Dry